interstar/mtc-racket/README.md

 Finally.
 MTC has always been also a learning exercise for me.
 Now it's my exercise for learning Racket and Lispy / Schemish ways of doing things.
 It will continue to be that.
 When Lispy comes into conflict with other requirements or nice-to-haves.
 Lispy and simple win.

+### NOTE :: THIS IS A DEPRECATED PROJECT

+Note that while MTC in Racket was a very fun and useful project, I have now pretty much abandoned it.

+Not because I've given up on Mind Traffic Control as my todo-queue or as a useful concept.
+I still use it every day.
+But because I've now ported it to Clojure.
+See https://github.com/interstar/MTC-CLJ to get that and see further work in progress.

+Obviously if anyone in the Racket community wants to pick this up and continue developing it, I will be delighted.
+I have a lot of admiration and respect for both the Racket language and community.
+However, for me personally, Clojure turned out to be a better option for various projects, and so it's more convenient to move MTC into Clojure for consistancy / compatibility, than to continue riding two horses.